 A growing number of employers are using assessments in the workplace.
-Studies show that up to 60% of employees are being asked to take some form of talent assessment, not to mention how many are used in the hiring and selection process beforehand.
+Studies show that up to 60% of employees are being asked to take some form of leadership assessment, not to mention how many are used in the hiring and selection process beforehand.
 Most of these tools are self-assessments, meaning the employee or applicant is answering questions about themselves.
 Leadership self-assessments then, are assessments in which the test-taker is answering questions about their own leadership skills and abilities.
-There are a few pros and cons to leadership assessments, and self-assessments in general.
+There are a few pros and cons to leadership assessments and self-assessments in general.
 Let’s take a look at both.

 The Benefit of Leadership Assessments